syl20bnr/spacemacs/README.md

   ```

   Fix it by changing the owner of the directory `~/.emacs.d/server`:
-    - from Properties select the Tab “Security”,
+    - From Properties select the Tab “Security”,
-    - select the button “Advanced”,
+    - Select the button “Advanced”,
-    - select the Tab “Owner”
+    - Select the Tab “Owner”
-    - change the owner to your account name
+    - Change the owner to your account name

   Source: [Stack Overflow][so-server-unsafe]

-* For efficient searches we recommend installing [ripgrep][].
+* For efficient searches, we recommend installing [ripgrep][ripgrep-github].

-* Depending on the installed version of GnuTLS securely installing emacs
+* Depending on the installed version of GnuTLS, securely installing emacs
 packages may fail.
-In this case it is possible to install using
+In this case it is possible to install using `emacs
-`emacs --insecure`.
-However be aware that this means your packages will
+--insecure`.
+However be aware that this means your packages will be transferred
-be transferred using http, use at your own risk.
+using http, use at your own risk.

-* The period (dot) before a file or folder name, means that it's hidden.
+* The period (dot) before a file or folder name means that it's a hidden file or
+  folder.
 To show hidden files and folders:
   - Press the Windows key
-  - Type `file explorer options`
+  - Type `File explorer options`
   - Select the `View` tab at the top
   - Check `Show hidden files, folders and drives`
   - Click `OK`